manuj-rai/Gen.AI/Backend/README.md

    Or open in browser: http://localhost:5000/health

    This will show:
-   - Status of PDF loading
+   - Status of portfolio XML loading
    - Status of website scraping
    - Source URL configuration